 - Alt tags

-If certain words, such as I’ve highlighted a few examples below, are not included within these elements of your website, it’s a very easy optimization process.
+If certain words, such as those I’ve highlighted a few examples below, are not included within these elements of your website, it’s a very easy optimization process.
 Take those missing words and find a way to incorporate them.
-You rankings for those phrases will inevitably rise and lead to an increase in traffic.
+Your rankings for those phrases will inevitably rise and lead to an increase in traffic.

 If you sort by impressions, be sure to NOT optimize for phrases that another page on your website may already rank for.
-In the example above the page is our “eCommerce Features” page and one of the highest impressions phrases (because it’s search a lot) is “eCommerce Web Design”.
+In the example above the page is our “eCommerce Features” page and one of the highest impressions phrases (because it’s searched a lot) is “eCommerce Web Design”.
 Because we already have a page focused on “eCommerce Web Design” we should not want to optimize this page for the keyphrase as well.
 The safest way to use this technique is to optimize around keywords getting “clicks” and not around “impressions”.

 Need an Expert SEO Team?